• Skip to primary navigation

 Jump to Recipe Print Recipe

 Zucchini Stuffing Casserole combines fresh zucchini, carrots and onions, along with your favorite stuffing mix to create a savory, veggie-infused side dish that's perfect in the summer when zucchini is plentiful or in the winter when comfort food is king.
+It goes great with No Ketchup Meatloaf and Buttermilk Chicken Tenders.
 This is an old-fashioned zucchini casserole recipe full of hearty vegetables.

 Full of veggies but not lacking that distinctive comfort from traditional stuffing, this recipe is pure comfort food.